Published: Aug 30, 2019, Updated: Aug 30, 2019

 In 2014, Daniel Radcliffe, the star of the Harry Potter movies and West End and Broadway stage productions, was barred from reentering the United States after a trip to Canada for the premiere of his movie, What If?

 The British actor was stranded in Toronto over some confusion regarding his visa status.
-He currently possessed a P-2 visa, designated for foreign entertainers and actors, and was in the process of applying for an O-1 visa, granted to those individuals with extraordinary abilities in the fields of science, art, sports or entertainment.
+He possessed a P-2 visa, designated for foreign entertainers and actors, and was in the process of applying for an O-1 visa, granted to those individuals with extraordinary abilities in the fields of science, art, sports or entertainment.

 While the P-2 visa remains valid only for the period the holder is working on a specific project and must not exceed one year, the O-2 visa permits the holder to remain in the US for up to three years.
 Whilst Daniel Radcliffe’s application for an O-2 visa had been successful, he should have had it stamped by the US embassy in Toronto before returning to the US.